 She was surprised at my response. (more…)

 I was given some feedback about my participation in a closed Facebook group that felt somewhat harsh at first.
 Now, I want to point out that I deeply respect and admire the person who was telling me this.
 If it had been someone who I didn’t respect, I might not have taken any notice of his comment.
 But when he brought it up, I felt guilty wondering if I had done something wrong.
-(Probably because he was so apologetic for bringing it usimple feedback can be a trigger that causes you to become defensive.”p when he told me, which made it sound worse than it was.)

 What is funny is that it was such a small thing, and he just wanted to nip it in the bud.
 I’ll tell you the story below.

 As a recovering doormat, I struggled with setting boundaries.
 But first, I needed to figure out when my boundaries were actually being crossed.
 When working as a counselor in mental health, I got a crash course on personality disorders.
 These disorders have a strong element of emotional blackmail to them where another’s boundaries are unimportant.
 This was an eye opener! (more…)